nsharma1396/kvell/website/docs/getting-started/available-scripts.md

 > `npm test` is currently under development and currently non-functional in the application

 This will run the application in a test environment.

-## npm build

-> `npm run build` is currently under development and currently non-functional in the application

-This will run the application in the production environment.